rmourey26/yoroi-frontend/docs/specs/code/EXPORT_WALLET_IN_ADALITE_FORMAT.md

 ### Derivation of `walletSecretKey`

-One can derive the `walletSecretKey` field starting from the `masterKey` in Yoroi's.
+One can derive the `walletSecretKey` field starting from the `masterKey` in Yoroi's `localStorage`.
 For that we must use some cryptographic functions from vacuumlabs custom JS library `cardano-crypto.js`.
 The process is as follows: